elivatsaas/nflForecastR/README.md

-# nflForecastR
+# NFL Point Differential Forecasting

-NFL game prediction and analysis tools in R, focused on predicting point differentials and analyzing betting lines.
-This package provides comprehensive utilities for preparing NFL data, training prediction models, and evaluating betting opportunities.
+A simple NFL game prediction system that backtests on 2024 data and generates predictions for upcoming weeks.

 ## ⚠️ Important Disclaimer